All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Loophole Abuse: He is quite adept at using these when facing To Be Lawful or Good situation:

-- He couldn't refuse a direct order from his boss, Sakazuki.
+- He can't refuse a direct order from his boss, Sakazuki.
 But he also knows that if he reports to his boss of how Doflamingo laid waste to his own country until Luffy stopped him, they'll give an official report deviating from the truth of what happened.
 So he broadcasts the ruined state of Dressrosa, and makes a public apology to the deposed king, Riku Dold III, on the World Government's behalf.
 Sakazuki is furious, but gives him one last chance to fix it by going after Luffy and Law like he was ordered to in the first place.

 - As mentioned under Metaphorically True below, too busy engaging the Revolutionaries is a legit excuse for not rescuing Doflamingo.